freedombox/FreedomBox/ugly_hacks/santiago.rst

 We gain a lot by relying on the WOT, and only direct links in the WOT.
 We also gain a lot by requiring every communication to be signed (and maximally encrypted).

-Once a key is compromised, we're vulnerable, but to what exactly?
-What attacks can an adversary who's compromised a secret key perform?
-The same as any trusted narc-node.
-As long as you don't have any publicly identifiable (or public-facing) services in your Santiago, then not much.
-If you're identifiable by your Santiago, and you've permitted the attacker to see an identifiable service (including your Santiago instances), that service and all co-located services could be shut down.
-If the service identifies you (and not just your box), you're vulnerable.
-Any attacker will shortly identify all the services you've given it access to.

-An attacker can try to identify your friends, though will have trouble if you send your proxied requests with non-public methods, or you don't proxy at all.

 Outstanding Questions
 =====================